 Over the last decade, the FDA has issued safety notices, convened advisory committees and even ordered manufacturers to stop selling surgical mesh for certain transvaginal repairs after reclassifying the medical devices as “high-risk.”

 And more than 100,000 women have filed transvaginal mesh lawsuits against the manufacturers after experiencing complications, such as mesh erosion, organ perforation and infection.

 Although other mesh manufacturers have discontinued their products, they’ve never issued recalls of their devices.

 In 2019, FDA banned transvaginal mesh for treating pelvic organ prolapse.
 Then, in October 2022, FDA reaffirmed that transvaginal placement of surgical mesh to treat POP doesn’t outweigh the risks.

 Boston Scientific Recalls ProteGen Mesh

 The ProteGen Sling was the first transvaginal mesh product on the market and the first to be recalled.
 Boston Scientific recalled the device because of safety concerns in 1999.
 It remains the only recalled product of its kind.

 A small 1999 study published in The Journal of Urology found high rates of erosion, infection and pain with the device.
 To conduct the study, researchers with Cedars-Sinai Medical Center in Los Angeles reviewed records of patients who had their ProteGen Sling removed at five centers over the course of two years.

-A small study of 34 patients who received the ProteGen found that 50 percent experienced vaginal erosion.
-Seventeen percent developed a urethrovaginal fistula, an abnormal connection between the urethra and the vagina.
+Half of the 34 patients who had their ProteGen Sling removed had suffered vaginal erosion only.
+Seventeen percent developed an urethrovaginal fistula, an abnormal connection between the urethra and the vagina.

 FDA Safety Notices, Warnings and Surveillance Orders